 Dog Friendly highlights of this drive include the Oyster Dome trail along Chuckanut Drive, tide pools that are teeming with life at Larrabee State Park, fossil viewing along the route (although you may want to leave your dog in the car for this one due to the narrow road shoulder), and the famous Fairhaven Fish and Chips.

 Leavenworth-Lake Wenatchee Loop(ish)

-For starters, you’ll head out through Leavenworth alogn Highway 2 through the Tumwater Canyon.
-You’ll be awed by jagged peaks, tumbling rapds and, if you are there during or after a heavy rain, waterfalls cascading off of the cliffs.
-When you reach Highway 207 at the Cole’s Corner gas station, you’ll turn north toward Lake Wenatchee and continue around the lake to the furtest northern point.
+For starters, you’ll head out through Leavenworth along Highway 2 through the Tumwater Canyon.
+You’ll be awed by jagged peaks, tumbling rapids and, if you are there during or after a heavy rain, waterfalls cascading off of the cliffs.
+When you reach Highway 207 at the Cole’s Corner gas station, you’ll turn north toward Lake Wenatchee and continue around the lake to the furthest northern point.
 Here you have two options.

 If you have a 4-wheel drive vehicle and a map, and the road is not closed due to snow or water damage, you can continue along the Little Wenatchee River Road to Forest Service Road 6700/Smithbrook Road.
 This road eventually reconnects with Highway 2 just east of Steven’s Pass.
 You can then take Highway 2 east back to the Tumwater Canyon and Leavenworth.

 The other option is to turn around at the north end of Lake Wenatchee.
 You will return south along the road you drove in on and eventually turn west along Highway 209.
 You’ll drive through the tiny town of Plain, up and over the windy Chumstick Highway, and land back in Leavenworth.

 No mater which way you choose to go, the views are spectacular.